| Oracle® Database Net Services Reference 11g Release 2 (11.2) Part Number E10835-01 |

 Purpose

 To instruct Oracle Net to fail over to a different listener if the first listener fails during run time.
-Depending upon the configuration, session or any SELECT
+Depending upon the configuration, session or any SELECT statements which were in progress are automatically failed over.

 This type of failover is called Transparent Application Failover (TAF) and should not be confused with the connect-time failover FAILOVER parameter.

-Put this parameter under the CONNECT_DATA
+Put this parameter under the CONNECT_DATA parameter.

 Additional Parameters